mbarkhau/markdown-katex/README.md

 ## Usage

 Formulas can be created and edited interactively using the editor on [katex.org](https://katex.org/).
+They also have some [good documentation][href_katex_docs] for the subset of LaTeX that is supported.
 When embedding these in your Markdown files, they must be marked with a special syntax in order to be rendered using KaTeX.
 There are [many syntax extensions][href_cben_mathdown] for Markdown that allow LaTeX formulas to be embedded, however this package only supports the syntax introduced by Gitlab:

  - For inline mode formulas: &dollar;&#96;...&#96;&dollar;
  - For display mode formulas: &#96;&#96;&#96;math